CirclesUBI/circles-docker/README.md

 ## Setup

 * Make a copy of `.env.example` and rename it to `.env`, edit the file according to your needs.
-The default values should be sufficient if you only need a Circles backend during client development.
+The default values should be sufficient for local development on your machine.

 * Edit your `/etc/hosts` file and add the following hostnames (or similar, depending on your `.env` configuration):